-30 The Competition Law of the National Assembly dated 3 December 2004 (Competition Law 2004).
+&lt;sup>29 The Competition Law of the National Assembly dated 3 December 2004 (Competition Law 2004).

-- 2.9.2.
-There is no exception under the notification thresholds provided in Decree 35/2020 for a foreign-to-foreign transaction that has no impact on Vietnam market.
-In other words, unlike US competition regulations,32 under Decree 35/2020, a foreign-to-foreign transaction with insufficient nexus33 with Vietnam commerce may still need to be reported to the NCC. - 2.10.
-Please describe any mechanisms whereby the operation of the jurisdictional thresholds may be overridden by other provisions. - 2.10.1.
+other words, unlike US competition regulations, under Decree 35/2020, a foreign-toforeign transaction with insufficient nexus with Vietnam commerce may still need to be reported to the VCC.

+2.10.
+Please describe any mechanisms whereby the operation of the jurisdictional thresholds may be overridden by other provisions.

+2.10.1.
 Decree 35/2020 does not contain any exemption to the filing thresholds.
-As a consequence, in practice, instead of focusing on control of anti-competitive mergers, the merger control mechanism under Decree 35/2020 operates like a licensing mechanism where any transaction triggering a notification threshold must be notified and approved by the NCC. - 2.11.
-Where a merger takes place in stages, what principles are applied in order to identify whether the various stages constitute a single transaction or a series of transactions? - 2.11.1.
+As a consequence, in practice, instead of focusing on control of anti-competitive mergers, the merger control mechanism under Decree 35/2020 operates like a licensing mechanism where any transaction triggering a notification threshold must be notified and approved by the VCC.

+2.11.
+Where a merger takes place in stages, what principles are applied in order to identify whether the various stages constitute a single transaction or a series of transactions?

+2.11.1.
 Competition Law 2018 does not specifically regulate a merger that takes place in stages.
-Therefore, in theory, an economic concentration, which takes place in stages, or an economic concentration, which involves different entities of the same group companies could be subject to multiple notifications to the NCC.
-In practice, the NCC is open to receive a single merger notification covering all stages or all entities of an economic concentration that takes place in stages or involves different entities.
+Therefore, in theory, an economic concentration, which takes place in stages, or an economic concentration, which involves different entities of the same group companies could be subject to multiple notifications to the VCC.
+In practice, the VCC is open to receive a single merger notification covering all stages or all entities of an economic concentration that takes place in stages or involves different entities.

-32 https://tinyurl.com/yy7zgq75 (see page 520).

-33 For example, an offshore transaction where (1) both buyer and seller are non-Vietnamese company, (2) either party has assets in Vietnam, but (3) the target has no assets or revenue in Vietnam.